Welcome to a potpourri of book reviews, dreams, photography, poems, ruminations, and stories. Scroll down, explore, ponder, and share if you like.

 May 23, 2014, late evening: J. and I set out for a brief return to Shawnee National Forest and the Cache River.
 Other than visiting Heron Pond, I didn’t have a plan.

-We made to Champaign before stopping.
+We made it to Champaign before stopping.
 I forgot that Champaign is a few miles east of I57, so we overshot it.

 After breakfast at Le Peep, we were on the road again.
 We had to bypass some of last year’s distractions, like Amish Arcola and Rend Lake.
 We did leave the expressway for Mattoon and a quick stop at a place I hate to leave: Common Grounds.
 Closer to our destination, in Mount Vernon we detoured to a Toyota dealer and a car parts store to look at the malfunctioning lower glove compartment.
 We also took a break at the Post Oak rest area, which with its bridge and trees is scenic and soothing.
 I remembered it from last year.